OpenMS/pyopenms-docs/docs/source/interfacing_ml_libraries.rst

     [1980 rows x 2 columns]

-That's it, we trained a simple machine learning model to predict peptide :term:`retention times<retention time>` from peptide data.
+That's it, we trained a simple machine learning model to predict peptide retention times from peptide data.

 Sophisticated machine models integrate retention time data from many experiments add additional properties (or even learn them from data) of peptides to achieve lower prediction errors.